Meet our team

 As FIS’s Communications Manager, Sarah is responsible for executing FIS’s communications strategies and ensuring effective communication across various platforms, including the website, newsletters, email marketing campaigns, social media, press releases, and promotional materials.
 They also assist FIS’s Director of Advocacy in acting as a member of the Digital Equity Los Angeles (DELA) coalition.
 Sarah hopes that, through her work with FIS, she can facilitate families and communities to advocate for the rights of all children and make sure they feel seen and heard for maximum student achievement and happiness.

-Training and Capacity Building Program Manager
+Director of Training and Capacity Building

 Sandy Mendoza